mjeaton/ohio-tech/README.md

 # Ohio Technical User Groups and Conferences

-In an effort to make it easier to find cool user groups and tech events in Ohio (or nearby), I created this repo and hope to keep it updated through community involvement.
+To make it easier to find user groups and tech events in Ohio (or nearby), I created this repo and hope to keep it updated through community involvement.
+Please submit a pull request with events not listed!

 ## Conferences & Tech Events